Firearms regulation in the United Kingdom: Handguns

+Readily-convertible firearms

-Specific models of blank-firing starting pistol that are deemed "readily convertible" to fire live ammunition may also be either banned or require a firearm certificate.
-The Bruni Olympic .380 BBM blank-firing revolver was banned in 2010 on evidence that it was being illegally converted to fire live ammunition.
-In October 2024, the National Crime Agency declared that all top/side-venting blank-firing pistol replicas by Turkish companies such as BLOW, CEONIC, EKOL, and Retay, which were previously sold legally in the United Kingdom were officially reclassified by the Home Office as being 'readily convertible' and thus should be considered by the English and Welsh courts to be section 5 firearms.
+Specific models of blank-firing starting pistol that are deemed "readily convertible" (by the 1968 and 1982 Firearms Acts) to fire live ammunition may also be either banned or require a firearm certificate.
+The Bruni Olympic .380 BBM blank-firing revolver was banned in 2010 based on evidence that it was being illegally converted to fire live ammunition.
+In October 2024, the National Crime Agency similarly declared that all top/side-venting blank-firing pistol replicas by various Turkish companies, which were previously sold legally in the United Kingdom were officially reclassified by the Home Office as being "readily convertible" and thus should be considered by the English and Welsh courts to be section 5 firearms.

-The decision was made following several police seizures of lethally-modified blank pistols and at least four murders being committed using similar weapons in the past two years.
+The decision was made following several police seizures of modified blank pistols and at least four murders being committed using similar weapons in the previous two years.
 Legal owners of such blank-firing replicas in England and Wales were expected to surrender them by 28 February 2025 in an amnesty, but received no compensation for losses that could stretch to many hundreds or thousands of pounds.
+In early September 2025, a very similar illegalisation and amnesty process again in England and Wales was announced for February 2026 for several blank-firing handguns manufactured by Italian blank gun company Bruni, with the National Crime Agency also alleging that they are "readily convertible".

-There has been no equivalent announcement from the Scottish Government, who have executive control over the Scottish courts and legal system, and no equivalent amnesty was announced by Police Scotland, so the status of these blank firers remains somewhat uncertain in Scotland.
-In early September 2025, a very similar illegalization and amnesty process in England and Wales was announced for early 2026 by the National Crime Agency for several blank-firing handguns manufactured by Italian blank gun company Bruni, alleging that the replicas were "readily convertible".
+There has been no equivalent announcement from the Scottish Government, who have executive control over the Scottish courts and legal system, and no equivalent amnesties were announced by Police Scotland, so the status of these blank firers remains somewhat uncertain in Scotland.
+As of June 2026, only one publication posted by Police Scotland has acknowledged this, in which they reiterate the illegality of readily convertible blank firearms.